Top cars for 2021

 Every car we test in our lab is driven for hundreds of miles on UK roads by the reviewer, so we can say, with authority, whether or not the car is easy to drive.

 City cars are competitively priced.
-While our testing has found some cheap and cheerful models, we’ve also found Don’t Buys with puny engines, poor handling, and a lack of safety equipment such as speed limiters and autonomous emergency brakes.
+While our testing has found some cheap and cheerful models, we’ve also found Don’t Buys with puny engines, poor handling, and a lack of active safety equipment such as autonomous emergency braking (AEB).

 More spacious than city cars but just as simple to drive, the best small cars are comfortable, cheap to buy and deceptively roomy.